dangoquidev/Dangonomics/Github/fedora.md

 This guide will help you set up Git, create your first repository, and push code to GitHub directly from Fedora Linux.

 ---
+## Don't be scared!

+If you are lost or new to Git and GitHub, don't worry!
+This guide is made for absolute beginners.
+Follow each step carefully, and you'll be pushing code in no time (｀・ω・´)ゞ

+If you are confused about any command or step, feel free to look it up online or ask for help.
+You can also check out my [Linux Beginner Cheat Sheet](./Linux/CheatSheet.md) for useful commands.

+GOOD LUCK!

+---

 ## 1. Prerequisites